Key things you need to know before buying a second home

 It’s important to note that not all mortgage lenders provide financing for second homes, and you should confirm before you apply.
 (In case you’re wondering: Better Mortgage offers mortgages for second homes.)

-How to finance a second home
+How to finance buying a second home

 According to a recent report from the National Association of Realtors, more than half of those buying a second home borrow money to make the purchase—and you can do so even if the mortgage for your primary residence isn’t fully paid off.